 Some platforms like Zoom, for example, are able to automatically caption videos with Automatic Speech Recognition software.
 Unfortunately, ASR does not generally pick up on non-speech elements and is prone to a substantial number of transcription errors.
 These shortcomings significantly impact the efficacy of auto-generated captions as an accessibility tool because they do not meet the ADA’s accuracy standards.

 Those looking to support their content with accurate captions that include non-speech audio elements will want to partner with a trusted captioning and transcription provider like Verbit.
-Verbit combines industry-leading artificial intelligence software with a vast network of professional human transcribers to generate captions with 99% accuracy in as little as four hours.
+Verbit combines industry-leading artificial intelligence software with a vast network of professional human transcribers to generate captions with targeted 99% accuracy in as little as four hours.
 Additionally, Verbit’s caption files contain non-speech components as well as spoken text and sync with the video’s audio.

 Verbit: Making Accessibility a Priority